Foreign policy of the Biden administration: Afghanistan

 On April 13, 2021, the White House announced that the remaining 2,500 troops in Afghanistan would withdraw by September 11, 2021.
-The U.S. government commented that it would continue to support the Afghan government in regards of a possible Taliban military victory.
-The deadline was extended from that of May 1, 2021 previously announced by the Trump administration.
+The U.S. government commented that it would continue to support the Afghan government regarding a possible Taliban military victory.
+The deadline was extended from that of May 1, 2021, previously announced by the Trump administration.

 By early July 2021, most of the American troops in Afghanistan were withdrawn.
 Biden addressed the withdrawal, stating that: "The likelihood there's going to be the Taliban overrunning everything and owning the whole country is highly unlikely."
 However, on August 15, amid an offensive by the Taliban, the Afghan government collapsed and Afghan President Ashraf Ghani fled the country, leaving the Taliban in full control of Afghanistan.

 During the initial siege of Kabul and the subsequent collapse of the Afghan government, Biden was vacationing at Camp David.
 Facing mounting criticism for the administration's handling of the event, Biden returned to the White House on August 16 where he delivered an address to the American people defending his decision to withdraw U.S. forces from the country.
-In his remarks, Biden blamed the Afghan National Army for failing to adequately defend against the Taliban saying, "American troops cannot and should not be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves."
+In his remarks, Biden blamed the Afghan National Army for failing to adequately defend against the Taliban, saying, "American troops cannot and should not be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves."

 The events in Afghanistan were one of the causes for Biden's approval rating declining in July and August 2021.

 Many commentators have drawn comparisons between the withdraw and evacuation of U.S. forces in Afghanistan with the fall of Saigon at the end of the Vietnam War.